The critical CoHA of a quiver with potential: The critical CoHA as a shuffle algebra

-and we denote by $N$ the associated graded object, which is acted on freely by $\Ho_{S^1}(\pt,\mathbb{Q})$.
+and we denote by $N$ the associated graded object, which is acted on freely by $\Ho_{\Sph^1}(\pt,\mathbb{Q})$.
 Let

 and let $\mu\in N$ be the associated homogeneous element.
 Let $s$ equal the degree of $\mu$ with respect to the grading induced by $F$.
-Then projecting $\eu(i,i',c,d)\mu$ onto its degree $s$ part, also with respect to the grading induced by $F$, it is given by $\eu_{S^1}(i,i',c,d)\mu$, where now $\eu_{S^1}(i,i',c,d)$ is the $S^1$-equivariant Euler characteristic of $T$, which is nonzero since $M$ is the fixed locus of the $S^1$-action on $T$. \end{proof} \begin{definition} We define
+Then projecting $\eu(i,i',c,d)\mu$ onto its degree $s$ part, also with respect to the grading induced by $F$, it is given by $\eu_{\Sph^1}(i,i',c,d)\mu$, where now $\eu_{\Sph^1}(i,i',c,d)$ is the $\Sph^1$-equivariant Euler characteristic of $V$, which is nonzero since $M$ is the fixed locus of the $\Sph^1$-action on $V$. \end{proof} \begin{definition} With notation as above, so that in particular $c,d\in\{1,\ldots,r\}$ remain distinct numbers, we define

 and